-WVCHIP Set of Pediatric Core Measures 2017
+WVCHIP Set of Pediatric Core Measures 2019

-In early 2010 the Secretary of the US Department of Health and Human Services identified 24 pediatric core measures for which state CHIP and Medicaid programs could begin voluntarily reporting.
+In early 2010, the Secretary of the US Department of Health and Human Services identified 24 pediatric core measures for which state CHIP and Medicaid programs could begin voluntarily reporting.
 WVCHIP extracts this information to the extent possible from administrative and claims data.
 Most of the data is extracted according to specifications developed for the Healthcare Effectiveness Data and Information Set (HEDIS®).
 Some core measures were developed by other states who are the measure steward (the expert group setting the measure specifications) and were recommended for inclusion in the core set by national panels of experts.
 The most common measure steward is the National Committee of Quality Assurance (NCQA).
 The NCQA oversees and revises its HEDIS® specification sets annually.
-Since 2010, WVCHIP has expanded the number of reported measures to include 17 measures of the national child core measures set which is reported annually to CMS.
-This set of measures is expected to be studied and evaluated and to become a mandatory reporting set for all states' CHIP and Medicaid child health programs in the near future.
+Since 2010, WVCHIP has expanded the number of reported measures to include 17 measures of the national child core measures set which is reported annually to the CMS.
+WVCHIP changed quality measures reporting sources in 2019 and therefore are only reporting on 15 measures this year.
+This set of measures is expected to be studied and evaluated and to become a mandatory reporting set for all states' CHIP and Medicaid child health programs sometime in the future.
 In addition, WV's Medicaid program requires reporting of specific pediatric measures through its managed care contracts to drive measurement and improvement in child population health.

 HEDIS® is the registered trademark set of standardized health performance measures that identifies only those individuals with continuous 12-months enrollment for the measurement period before treatment or visit data can be included in calculating the measure.
 This helps to assure that the population measured is comparable from one health plan to another.
 It also means that it only captures a subset of the child enrollees in the CHIP program each year as the denominator.
+Continuous 12-month enrollment is defined as those members with no more than a 45-day break in enrollment throughout the measurement year.
+Measures are based on prior calendar year data.
+Therefore, 2019 measures are based on calendar year 2018 data.

-The Center for Medicaid, CHIP and Survey and Certification (CMCS) has continued to expand the Child Core Healthcare Quality Measure Sets again for reporting year 2017.
+The Center for Medicaid and CHIP Services decided that the Child Core Healthcare Quality Measure Sets for this reporting year 2019 would remain the same as reporting year 2018.
 States currently report on 26 measures.
-CMCS involved stakeholders in identifying an additional two core sets of healthcare quality measures that can be used to assist in assessing the quality of care provided to children in CHIP.
 WV uses all reportable measures to assess, monitor, and identify areas for improvement in the care being provided to its members.

-The measures are broken out into six domains: Primary Care Access and preventive Care (10 measures), Maternal and Perinatal Health (7 measures), Care of Acute and Chronic Conditions (2 measures), Behavioral Health Care (4 measures), Dental and Oral Health Services (2 measures), and Experience of Care (1 measure).
+The measures are broken out into six domains: Primary Care Access and Preventive Care (10 measures), Maternal and Perinatal Health (7 measures), Care of Acute and Chronic Conditions (2 measures), Behavioral Health Care (4 measures), Dental and Oral Health Services (2 measures), and Experience of Care (1 measure).